softwareunderground/52things/chapters/Leckenby.md

 And to reach it, here are some closing ideas.

 **Don't code alone.** I mean this in different ways: don't code only for your present self, but rather code for your future self.
 Don't code by yourself, but rather discuss your ideas and code snippets with others.
-Don't keep you code closed-source, but rather give it away with an open source license (for example using [MIT](https://opensource.org/licenses/MIT) or [Creative Commons](https://creativecommons.org/licenses/) licenses).
+Don't keep your code closed-source, but rather give it away with an open source license (for example using [MIT](https://opensource.org/licenses/MIT) or [Creative Commons](https://creativecommons.org/licenses/) licenses).

 **Don't limit yourself to one language.** I'm a noob coder, and aim always to remain so because when I no longer am, I want to learn something new.
 I started with Java, Javascript, HTML and CSS, then came Python and R, and who knows where next.
 My point here is that you don't use an Estwing E3-20PC hammer to try to get a sample from a fresh gneiss (unless you want to buy a new hammer).
 And likewise, different programming languages are better suited for different tasks.